We’ve broken this guidance up into small, digestible chunks. You’ll find links to the other steps at the bottom of the page.

 The patient’s policy information will open up over your diary, and you can click the blue Launch Portal button from there:

 You’ll have full access to the patient’s policy information and insurance invoices in Jane, with a smaller pop-up window displaying the insurance portal.
-Here’s an example:
+Here’s an example of the two side-by-side:

 There are a number of ways to do this, depending on where you are in your account.
 You can access an individual insurance invoice from your Diary, a Patient Profile, the Claim Submissions folders, or from an Insurer Folder.